SDVentures/Contour/README.md

 </endpoints>
 ```

-### Connection strings and fault tolerance (RabbitMQ)
+### Scaling and fault tolerance (RabbitMQ)

-An endpoint can be configured to use a list of connection strings (URLs) delimited by comma to provide some fault tolerance capabilities.
+An endpoint can be configured to use a list of connection strings (URLs) delimited by comma to provide fault tolerance and scaling capabilities.
 The number of hosts in the connectionString property is not restricted:

 ```xml
 <endpoints>